SillentTroll/RasCam-server/README.md

 Open a browser and go to your server.
 First of all you will have to register the admin user:
 ![](https://raw.githubusercontent.com/SillentTroll/rascam_server/master/images/first_config.png)
-Now login with the newly created user and feel all the power!
+Now login with the newly created user and feel the power!
 ![](https://raw.githubusercontent.com/SillentTroll/rascam_server/master/images/login.png)
-Also you can now go and configure your Raspberry Pi.
+You can now go and configure the Raspberry Pi.